Blog

 • Heartburn

-Sildenafil and other PDE5 inhibitors, on the other hand, generally only cause mild side effects while they’re active in your body.
-Potential include:
+Sildenafil and other PDE5 inhibitors, on the other hand, generally only cause mild side effects while active in the body and when taken as prescribed.
+Potential side effects of sildenafil include:

 • Headache